semgrep/semgrep/README.md

 #### Operators

-`...` is the primary "match anything" operator
+`...` is the primary "match anything" operator.
+It can match sequences of characters, arguments, or statements.
+See [docs/config/simple.md](docs/config/simple.md) for more details!

 #### Equivalences